Tensor46/TensorMONK/README.md

 python Capsule.py -A capsule -B 256 -E 500 --optimizer adam --gpus 2 --cpus 6 --trainDataPath ./data --testDataPath ./data --replicate_paper

 Ignore the replicate_paper argument to create a deep architecture (with few residual blocks before primary capsule).
 You can essentially add any blocks available in NeuralLayers to create a deep architecture, followed by a primary capsule and secondary capsule on any dataset.
-However, do consider two things 1. if you do reconstruction, update the reconstruction network accordingly, 2. capsule nets do require a good amount of gpu ram.
+However, do consider two things 1. if you do reconstruction, update the reconstruction network relative to tensor_size, 2. capsule nets do require a good amount of gpu ram.

 ## Details on core (NeuralArchitectures, NeuralEssentials, NeuralLayers)